 So why is mindfulness receiving so much attention these days, especially since the world is getting busier and busier.

 We make a plan for the weekend whilst watching TV and playing with the dog

 We fold the washing whilst watching the kids,

 We eat our lunch whilst sat at our desk for 8 hours without a break

 We “do, do, do, do, do, do,” all day long without engaging our brains into the one single activity that we are actually doing at the time.

-The super yacht stewardess does the all of the above, just in a different way.
+The superyacht stewardess does all of the above, just in a different way.
 Her day is just as busy as the regular woman at home.

 This article will explain what mindfulness is, how it comes to be and how we can master mindfulness in with our busy daily schedules.